United States Real Estate Sector Leadership: Implications of Executive Search.

 These statistics show how directly important good leadership is towards organizational performance while underscoring the role played by executive search in enhancing this capability.

-Opportunities for Executive Search to Leverage the marketing in the United States
+Opportunities for Executive Search to Leverage the market in the United States

 • Innovation in Market Strategies: Bringing in leaders who can make new marketing and sales tactics to adapt the changing real estate sphere.